Home Equity Loan Requirements: What You’ll Need to Qualify

 If you’re struggling to stay on top of your debts and expenses, a credit counselor can help.
 Beyond simply offering advice, credit counselors can assist you as you create and execute a debt management plan.
 During this process, the counselor may help you get discounts from your creditors on interest rates and fees, or lower your monthly payments.

-Advantage: You’ll have help strategically attacking your debt.
+- Advantage: You’ll have help strategically attacking your debt.

-Home equity loans are usually offered with loan terms that range from five to 30 years, but the loan term that’s right for you will be largely determined by the monthly payments.
+Home equity loans are usually offered with loan terms that range from five to 30 years, but the loan term that’s right for you will largely be determined by the monthly payments.
 If you’re taking out a large amount, you may be able to afford a 30-year loan but be in over your head with a five- or 10-year loan.